theam/til/aws/access_ec2_instance_without_pem.md

-José Manuel Martínez & Sebastían Pérez
+José Manuel Martínez & Sebastián Pérez

 # How to access an EC2 instance if you don't own the PEM file